-The great Chinese classic Journey to the West (西遊記, Xiyouji) was anonymously published in the year 1592 and has since then enjoyed the adoration of readers for the last four centuries.
-However, not many people know that an earlier version of the novel exists that predates the popular narrative by some three hundred years.
-Titled Master of the Law, Tripitaka of the Great Tang, Procures the Scriptures (Da Tang Sanzang fashi qu jing shihua, 大唐三藏法師取經詩話), it consists of seventeen broken chapters with material that differs greatly from the final 16th-century version.
+The great Chinese classic Journey to the West (西遊記, Xiyouji) was anonymously publish in 1592 and has since then enjoyed the adoration of readers for the last four centuries.
+But not many people know that an earlier version of the novel exists that predates the popular narrative by some three hundred years.
+Titled The Story of How Tripitaka of the Great Tang Procures the Scriptures (Da Tang Sanzang qujing shihua, 大唐三藏取經詩話, c. late 13th-century), this seventeen chapter novelette likely served as a prompt for oral storytellers, and given it’s age, contains material that differs greatly from the final 16th-century version.
 For example, the disciple Zhu Bajie doesn’t even appear in the story, and a precursor of Sha Wujing only makes a brief cameo as a monster that Monkey battles.
 The novelette is also known as the Kozanji (高山寺; Ch: Gaoshan si) version as two editions are mentioned in a 1633 catalog held by the titular Japanese Buddhist temple.
-The Chinese scholars Wang Kuo-wei and Lo Chen-yu first identified the earlier of the two editions as a work of the late Song Dynasty (960-1279).
-This article will summarize each short chapter, as well as discuss the similarities and differences between it and Journey to the West.
+The Chinese scholars Wang Guowei (王國維, 1877-1927) and Luo Zhenyu (羅振玉, 1866-1940) first identified the earlier of the two editions as a work of the late Song Dynasty (960-1279).
+This article will summarize each short chapter, as well as discuss the similarities and differences between it and the final Ming version of Journey to the West.
 I rely heavily on the English translation by Charles S. Wivell (1994).

 Chapter One: TITLE MISSING